 You’ll have to make a five-card poker hand by using your starting cards and three community cards.
-To win at least even-money you need a pair of jacks or better – have a look at the pay table for payoffs.
+To win at least even-money.
+You need a pair of jacks or better, have a look at the pay table for payoffs.

 Your bet is on your two-card starting hand if you wagered in the Pocket Bonus spot.
 To win 10-1 you’ll need at least an Ace or pair to win 5 to 1.
 Pocket Bonus has an edge to the house of between 4.52 and 9.95 percent.

 If you placed a wager in the Board Bonus spot, you’re pinning your hopes on the three community cards.
 In order to win even-money you need a pair – no pair, no money.

 A losing hand is a queen or higher.
 Payoffs are as high as 100 to 1 for a 7-high hand of 7, 6, 5, 4, 2.
 Lo Ball has a house edge 7.18 and 8.71 percent.

 When a player makes at least a three-of-a-kind bet on the Five Card Jackpot Bonus he wins.
-If you score a royal flush you’ll win the progressive jackpot.
+If you score a royal flush, you’ll win the progressive jackpot.

-In Cajun Stud the side bet is tied into the house advantage and the game provided by the casino.
+In Cajun Stud the side bet is part of the house advantage at the casino.
 The primary game has a house edge that ranges between 1.37 and 5.4 percent.

 You can improve your odds at winning if you receive these payouts.
 Side bets offer different payouts while the big money is riding with Lo Ball:

 Make a medium raise if you have one high card, two medium cards or 5/6 suited.
-Fold if you have two small cards or a small card and medium card (unless it’s 5-6 suited).
+Fold if you have two small cards or a small card and medium card (unless it’s a suit of 5-6).

-In summary.
 Cajun Stud is one of the most interesting variants of poker.
 It is easy to learn plus the primary game bets along with the three different side bets.